Calculate a PCF following the PACT Methodology

 Calculation Standard:

-• Understand all specific requirements around which processes need to be included an how
+- Understand all specific requirements around which processes need to be included and how

 Calculating the PCF